jasdumas/jasdumas.github.io/_posts/2017-05-02-twitter-ml-flashcards.md

 ml_tweets$clean_text <- str_replace(ml_tweets$clean_text, "[[:punct:]]", "") # remove punctuation
 ```

-4. Download images of the flashcards from the `media_url` column and append the file name from the cleaned tweet text description and save into a folder:
+#### 4. Write a function to download images of the flashcards from the media_url column and append the file name from the cleaned tweet text description and save into a folder:

 ```r
 save_image <- function(df){